 Why is this happening?

 Let’s just think of this hypothetically.
-Your body needs a certain amount of calories everyday to live, allow your body to function properly, and give you energy.
-Say you’ve only been giving your body 1/3 the amount of calories it truly needs for two years.
-When you finally start fueling it properly, it’s going to try to make up for lost time.
-Your has been in starvation mode for so long.
+Your body needs a certain amount of calories every day to live, allow your body to function properly, and give you energy.
+Say you’ve only been giving your body 1/3 of the number of calories it truly needs for two years.
+When you finally start fueling it properly, it’s going to try to make up for the lost time.
+Your body has been in starvation mode for so long.

-Will it ever stop?
+Will extreme hunger ever stop?

 Yes, it will.
-However, it may take quite awhile for your hunger levels to go back to “normal”.
+However, it may take quite a while for your hunger levels to go back to “normal”.
 There’s no way of knowing how long extreme hunger will last.
 For some people, they may only experience it for a few weeks.
 Other people may find themselves in a state of extreme hunger for months on end.
 Or, you may never experience extreme hunger.

 So, do your best to honor those hunger signals, however crazy, wrong, or scary it seems.
 Your body has a lot of healing to do, and food it fuel.